libavg/libavg/sphinxdoc/animation.rst

         :param useInt:

-            If :keyword:`True`, the attribute is always set to an integer value.
+            If :py:const:`True`, the attribute is always set to an integer value.

         :param startCallback: Python callable to invoke when the animation starts.